KeiranGamingTV/Batch-Multitool/README.md

 * More to come!!!

 # Tools
-* ## Batch Remote Desktop
+## Batch Remote Desktop
-Description coming soon!
+Description and pictures coming soon!

 ## RDPloit
-Description coming soon!
+Description and pictures coming soon!

 ## IP Toolkit
-[GitHub Repository from EbolaMan](https://github.com/EbolaMan-YT/IPTOOLKIT)
+[GitHub Repository from EbolaMan](https://github.com/EbolaMan-YT/IPTOOLKIT) IPToolkit can:
+1. Geolocate a public IP
+2. Trace the DNS of a public IP
+3. Trace the MAC Address of a local IP
+4. Execute a public port scan
+5. Execute a local port scan
+6. DDoS a public IP
+7. ARP Spoof
+8. RPC Dump

+Pictures coming soon!

 ## DDoS Attack Tool
 [GitHub Repository from RCode777](https://github.com/RCode777/Windows-DDoS-Tools)